NataliaKuzkina/danish-dolphins-privacy/index.md

 ## 6. User Rights

-Users may request deletion of their data by contacting us.
+Users may request deletion of their data by contacting us via the email provided below.

 ---